 Hobart Day Surgery provides for your convenience electronic payment options through MasterCard, Visa, American Express and EFTPOS.
 Bank cheques and money orders will be accepted.
 Personal cheques will not be accepted.

 Are you covered by your private health insurance?
-Please click on the link below to find out how to check:
+Please click here to find out how to check.